United States Army Nurse Corps: World War II

 By the end of the war, the Army and Army Air Forces (AAF) had 54,000 nurses, and the Navy had 11,000—all women.

 Some 217 black nurses served in all-black Army medical units.
 The AAF was virtually autonomous by 1942 and likewise was its Nurse Corps.
 Much larger numbers of enlisted men served as medics.
 These men were in effect practical nurses who handled routine care under the direction of nurse officers.
 Likewise many enlisted Wacs and Wafs served in military hospitals.
 Medical advances greatly increased survival rates for the wounded: 96% of the 670,000 wounded soldiers and sailors who made it to a field hospital staffed by nurses and doctors survived their injuries.
 Amputations were seldom necessary to combat gangrene.
 Penicillin and sulfa drugs proved highly successful in this regard.
-Nurses were deeply involved with post-operative recovery procedures, air evacuation, and new techniques in psychiatry and anaesthesia.
+Nurses were deeply involved with post-operative recovery procedures, air evacuation, and new techniques in psychiatry and anesthesia.

 Upon Flikke's retirement in 1943, she was succeeded by Florence A. Blanchfield, who successfully promoted new laws in 1947, that established the Army, Navy, and Air Force Nurse Corps on a permanent basis, giving the nurses regular commissions on exactly the same terms as male officers.
 A month before she retired in 1947, Blanchfield became the first woman to hold a regular Army commission.

-Prisoners Of War
+Prisoners of war

 Korea

 During the Korean War, Army nurses would once again treat the wounded.
 Nurses would staff MASH units and standard emplaced hospitals in Japan and Korea.
 Nurses were on the forefront of battlefield medicine during the conflict, playing a major role in the treatment of the wounded U.N. forces within mere minutes or hours of the wounds being inflicted.

 In September 1955, President Eisenhower suffered a heart attack while on vacation near Denver.
 He was hospitalized at Fitzsimons Army Medical Center.
 During his six weeks of recovery, Ike talked to his Army nurses.
 He discovered their quarters were substandard, that nurses rotated overseas more often than other soldiers and they were forced to leave the military at age fifty-five.
 Nurses were also promoted more slowly than other soldiers.
 Ike directed the corps be led by a brigadier general and that the other issues be corrected.